 the binding was purchased after the quilting was complete, and i knew i needed a shade of blue kona to tie it all together. none of my scraps were big enough, so i called up caliquiltco to see what they had, and blueprint became the color of choice. so on a tuesday afternoon, which was also the recipient's birthday, the binding was attached and the quilt was complete!

-but before we finish, we gotta talk about the back. this is basically a quilt in of itself. apparently the term for that is afterquilt? (or so i was told by karen brown of just get it done quilts)
+but before we finish, we gotta talk about the back. this is basically a quilt in of itself. apparently the term for that is afterquilt? (or so i was told by karen brown of

 i was determined to piece this back and use up a ton of scraps and have it look "cool scrappy" not "crappy scrappy"